 Philodendron Florida Ghost: Sure, it looks like flying white ghosts, but it’s the nice kind and not spooky at all.
 There’s no need to call the Ghost-Busters!

 Philodendron Bipinnatifidum – This massive plant is sure to fill the empty spaces of your indoor garden (and heart!).
 This Tree Philo is definitely a dear plant to include in any tropical garden.

 Prized for thick, leathery, and attractive foliage, Philodendron Squamiferum is a great addition and a beautiful decoration for your household.
 Given the right conditions and if you follow our growing tips, you’ll have no trouble growing this Philodendron.

-Do you have a Hairy Philodendron in your collection?
+Do you have a Squamiferum in your collection?
 We’d love to see it!
 Please submit photos to [email protected] and we might post them on our blog!

 Help us grow!
 This post contains affiliate links, which means we receive a commission if you click a link and purchase something recommended.
 However, all opinions are our own, and we do not accept payments for positive reviews.